TomasHubelbauer/web-design/README.md

 ## URLs

 - Use `/resource/mine` over `/resource/${myId}` for protected resources unless it is valid to see someone else's resource by their ID

+## Lists

+- In lists with clickable elements, when updating the underlying data set, hold the hovered-over item pinned to prevent misclicks